Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 In partnership with Energy Research and Innovation Newfoundland and Labrador (ERINL), Hibernia Management and Development Company (HMDC), the Hebron Project, and Memorial University, CISMaRT has launched a three-year initiative, Marine Innovation NL, to unlock marine potential and to advance R&D Partnerships in Newfoundland and Labrador.
 This initiative aims to accomplish the following objectives:

-Host a three-day global workshop of subject matter experts to support two partner-led research projects at Memorial University.
-These projects will focus on critical areas within the marine and offshore sectors.
-The research topics will be shaped by insights from workshop participants, the Newfoundland & Labrador offshore industry, relevant local studies and projects, as well as recent international developments.
+Host a three-day global workshop of subject matter experts to identify two research projects at Memorial University.
+These projects with secured funding will focus on critical areas within the marine and offshore sectors.
+The research topics will be shaped by insights from workshop participants, the Newfoundland & Labrador marine and offshore industry, relevant local studies and projects, as well as recent international developments.

 Develop highly qualified personnel by offering research and hands-on learning opportunities in areas of marine technology and sustainability.